University of Connecticut: Stamford campus

 In 1951, the University of Connecticut began offering extension courses at the former Stamford High School to provide education for GIs returning from the Korean War.
 In the fall of 1952, the university formally established a regional campus in Stamford.
 Upon inception, UConn's Stamford Campus offered five courses — English, Mathematics, History, Speech, and Sociology, and enrolled 21 part-time students.

 A newly constructed UConn Stamford Campus opened in 1962 on Scofield Town Road, and a separate library building was added in 1974.
 Also in the mid-1970s, the academic program was expanded to provide a four-year degree in several fields of study.

 In 1990, planning began for a new UConn Stamford Campus in the heart of downtown Stamford.
 One of the first UConn 2000 building projects, the new campus opened in 1998, offering a variety of academic programs including undergraduate and graduate degrees.
 The contemporary glass-enclosed campus features a high-tech approach to learning with internet access in classrooms, laboratories, student amenities and public spaces.
 Design for the new UConn building was led by Aaron Schwarz, then of Perkins Eastman.

-In collaboration with area businesses, UConn's Stamford Campus established the Connecticut Information Technology Institute that provides IT professional development and cyber-business research.

-The Stamford Campus of the University of Connecticut offers complete undergraduate degree programs in thirteen majors as well as the Bachelor of General Studies Degree Program.
-Majors are American Studies, Business Administration (BSBA), Business Data Analytics (BSBDA), Financial Management (BSFM), Digital Media and Design (BA) and (BFA), Economics, English, Human Development and Family Sciences, History, Political Science, Psychology, and a Certificate Entry into Nursing (CEIN/BS), an accelerated pre-licensure program.
-At the graduate level, Masters of Business Administration (MBA), Masters of Business Analytics and Project Management (MSBAPM) and an MS in Financial Risk Management are offered.

 In August 2017, UConn's first-ever permanent residence hall for students outside the Storrs campus was opened at Stamford.
 The six-story, 116 unit building is intended to house 290 students.